marcos-mc/RL_landmark_detection_for_cardiac_applications/README.md

 ### Dependencies

-As specified in their [repository](https://github.com/amiralansary/rl-medical) specified requires:
+As specified in their [repository](https://github.com/amiralansary/rl-medical), the code requires of the following dependencies:

 + Python=3.6
 + [tensorflow-gpu=1.14.0](https://pypi.org/project/tensorflow-gpu/)